A city in south-central Kerala, Kottayam

 , and Vaikom

 are witnessing a number of new properties being built.
 The prices vary on the basis of the kind of construction and amenities being offered.
-The real estate market thrives here, largely because of the non-resident ns from the city who work in the Gulf and are keen to own plush residential units in the city.
+The real estate market thrives here, largely because of the non-resident Indians from the city who work in the Gulf and are keen to own plush residential units in the city.
 Kanjirapally, Mannanam

 are other locations where you can find good projects.
 Kanjikuzhy and Baker Junction are considered the main residential zones of the city.